BarryCarlyon/twitch_misc/channel_points/eventsub/README.md

 - Create any subscriptions that are "non existant" (example doesn't handle failed subs)
 - Setup a server to capture and process subscription creation and payloads.

+The utility script of `delete_subscriptions.js`

+Run via

+- `node delete_subscriptions.js`

+Will delete the created subscriptions.

 ## A note

 Just some dumb reference scripts, that might be of use